 Using The Empire Plan Flexible Formulary drug list

-One way you can help control the rapidly increasing cost of prescription drugs is to encourage your Doctor(s) to prescribe and Pharmacist to dispense Generic and Preferred Drugs listed on The Empire Plan Flexible Formulary drug list.
-This is not a complete list of all prescription drugs on the flexible formulary or covered under The Empire Plan.
+One way you can help control the rapidly increasing cost of prescription drugs is to encourage your doctor(s) to prescribe and Pharmacist to dispense covered Generic and Preferred Drugs listed on The Empire Plan Flexible Formulary drug list.
+This is not a complete list of all prescription drugs on the Flexible Formulary or covered under The Empire Plan.
 This list and excluded medications are subject to change.
 New prescription drugs may be subject to exclusion when they become available in the market.

-Help control the rising cost of the prescription drug program by asking your Doctor to prescribe a drug that is appropriate for you from the Flexible Formulary drug list.
+Help control the rising cost of the prescription drug program by asking your doctor to prescribe a covered drug that is appropriate for you from the Flexible Formulary drug list.

 Coverage for Preventive Vaccines administered in a Vaccination Network Pharmacy

 Empire Plan-primary enrollees and dependents may obtain seasonal and non-seasonal preventive vaccines in accordance with the Patient Protection and Affordable Care Act (PPACA) mandates administered at a Vaccination Network Pharmacy with no copayment.
 The following preventive vaccines are covered: Influenza ��� flu, Pneumococcal ��� pneumonia, Meningococcal ��� meningitis and Herpes Zoster ��� shingles.

 New York State restricts pharmacists from administering vaccines to anyone younger than 18.
 Regulations regarding age limits may differ by state.

 New York State requires a prescription for the Herpes Zoster vaccine.